Sign in

 Cairns Bay Walk

-The Cairns Bay trail opens out onto the windswept cliffs and ends on the beach.
-The high waves that break over the reefs have built two narrow beaches in gaps in the cliff on either side of the end of the track.
-It's quite the sight - and one of our favourite of the smaller walks in the Mornington Peninsula.
+The Cairns Bay trail is a gorgeous walk in the Mornington Peninsula just two kilometres west of Flinders Blowhole lookout.
+It opens out onto the windswept cliffs and ends on the beach, where you can watch high waves break over the reefs and embrace the salty and fresh air.
+It's quite the sight - and one of the best coastal walks down on the Peninsula.

 Two Bays Trail